Blake Gottesman

-Blake Lanier Gottesman (born March 6, 1980) served as White House Deputy Chief of Staff to former U.S. President George W. Bush, becoming, at age 28, the youngest member of the Bush senior staff.
+Blake Lanier Gottesman served as White House Deputy Chief of Staff to former U.S. President George W. Bush, becoming, at age 28, the youngest member of the Bush senior staff.
 He previously served in the Bush administration as personal aide and body man for the president from 2001 until 2006.
 His work for Bush began during Bush's presidential campaign in 1999.

 Early life

 Gottesman was born in Travis County, Texas, the son of Lisa Babette (née Temerlin) and Sanford Lee Gottesman.
 His father is president of The Gottesman Company, a real estate development company based in Austin, Texas, and board member of the Overseas Private Investment Corporation.
 His maternal grandfather, Julius Liener Temerlin, was a prominent advertiser who founded the Dallas International Film Festival.
 He was raised Jewish.

 Gottesman was educated at St. Andrews Episcopal School and Stephen F. Austin High School, both in Austin, Texas; during this time he dated Jenna Bush when her father was Governor of Texas.
 Gottesman attended Claremont McKenna College for one year and dropped out.